|AT A GLANCE||PRICING||HEADLINE|

 |The company's most popular mattress that performs well in almost all categories.
 It's a great choice for almost all sleeper types.|

-For years, Casper just had the original Casper mattress, however, in 2017 they launched both the Casper Essential and Casper Wave.
+For years, Casper just had the original Casper mattress, however, over the past 18-24 months, they’ve introduced several new beds.
 In this review we discuss why would get one bed over the others.
-The video below was produced in partnership with our parent company RIZKNOWS LLC.

 There’s only so much that we can fit into a video, which is why we’ve written the rest of this post.
 Feel free to reach out to us if you have any further questions or, as always, you can try out our Mattress Finder Quiz to see which other beds will suit your particular situation.